mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _The last week of August 2019 was THE hardest week of my entire mission.
 Elder Wingard had become extremely trunky halfway through the transfer.
 He was finishing his mission in a couple weeks.
 Even though my doctor told me that it would take about two weeks for the effects of the medication to kick in, I felt like the medication was backfiring on me._

 _On Tuesday, we had zone conference, and after that zone conference to Friday, Elder Wingard and I didn’t get out of the apartment.
 I was extremely depressed.
 There was no way I was going to be able to continue my mission like this.
 I felt so guilty that I couldn’t do the work.
 Literally all day after getting out of bed, I curled up in a ball on the floor, just wanting the day to be over.
-I told myself to do just one simple thing, like doing my laundry, but even that seemed overwhelming.
+I told myself to do just one simple thing, like to do my laundry, but even that seemed overwhelming.
 Even looking at a Restoration pamphlet brought a cloud of depression to my mind.
 One of the mission nurses called me, and I told her about my situation.
 President Beardall also called and found out about my mental and emotional health.

 I grasped my name tag.
 I was convinced that I was going to get sent home with Elder Wingard at the end of the transfer.
 Each painful day, I thought about how it could be my last day as a full-time missionary._

 ...

 _On Saturday, Elder Rhoades said he wanted to do exchanges with me.
 He and I literally had a four-and-a-half-hour companion study alone.
-I basically dumped all of my feelings and struggles, and he was so attentive and understanding.
+I basically dumped all of my feelings and struggles, and he was so attentive.
 I felt like he could relate better to my situation because Elder Wingard said he didn’t know what depression felt like, lucky him.
 Elder Rhoades and I read a few scriptures and a few passages from something that talked about stress._

 _I learned many lessons from that transfer, one of which was the realization that <u>we really did have the potential to become gods.
 Jesus Christ performed the Atonement where He knew exactly the way each of us felt, and in my talks with Elder Rhoades, my counselor, and my family, I felt like they tried to understand where I was coming from.
 Sure, they didn’t know my exact circumstances, but the fact that they had a desire to understand and help me was like their manifestation of a mini-Atonement.
 And just like how Christ’s Atonement gave us hope, these mini-Atonements gave me a glimmer of hope.
 I felt like I could see Christ’s Atonement through these people.</u>_